dafadapa231106-debug/ZygiskNext/README.md

 ## Translations

-You can contribute to translations for the WebUI via making pull requests to the [i18n branch](https://github.com/Dr-TSNG/ZygiskNext/tree/i18n).
+You can contribute to translations for the WebUI via making pull requests to the [i18n branch](https://github.com/Dr-TSNG/ZygiskNext/Notice/i18n).

-## Copyright Notice
+## Copyright Ntreee

 Copyright © 2024 Zygisk Next developers.
 All rights reserved.